smilhey/cabinet.nvim/README.md

-cabinet.nvim is a plugin for Neovim that allows you to manage your buffers in drawers.
+cabinet.nvim is a plugin for Neovim that allows you to manage your buffers in an object called drawer, cabinet tries to be as unobtrusive as possible.

+The goal is to add a level of grouping and organization to your buffers without change how you you navigate them.

 ### Features :

-- Organize your buffers into different drawers.
+- Organize your buffers into different drawers with separate quickfixlists, jumplists, directory.
 - Switch easily between drawers.
 - Create, rename, delete drawers.
 - Move buffers between drawers.
-- Tries to be as unobtrusive as possible
-- A telescope pickers
+- A telescope picker
 - Exposes an API for some customization

 ### Installation